Hempstead Branch

 The Hempstead Branch is an electrified rail line and service owned and operated by the Long Island Rail Road in the U.S. state of New York.
-The branch begins at the Main Line at Queens Interlocking, just east of Queens Village station.
+The branch begins at the Main Line at Queens Interlocking, just east of Elmont–UBS Arena station.
 It parallels the Main Line past Bellerose to Floral Park, where it splits southward and continues east via the village of Garden City to Hempstead Crossing.
 There it turns south to the final two stations, Country Life Press and Hempstead.

 LIRR maps and schedules show Hempstead Branch service continuing west along the Main Line to Jamaica.
 Hempstead Branch trains provide most service at Hollis and Queens Village.
 The line is double tracked to just east of Garden City Station, where it is reduced to one track at Garden Interlocking for the final 1.4 mi to Hempstead station.

 History

 The original Hempstead Branch of the LIRR ran south from Mineola, ending just west of the current terminal in Hempstead.
 It opened on July 4, 1839, as the first branch of the LIRR.

 The Central Railroad of Long Island opened from Flushing east to Hempstead Crossing and south to Hempstead on January 8, 1873; the main line east from Hempstead Crossing opened later that year on May 26.
 CRRLI extended their line east to Bethpage, Farmingdale, and Babylon resulting in the creation of their own Hempstead Branch running parallel to the one owned by the LIRR.
 The Central Railroad's successor, the Flushing, North Shore and Central Railroad, was leased to the LIRR on May 3, 1876, and in June a connection at Hempstead Crossing was built, allowing trains from Mineola to use the ex-Central's Hempstead Branch; the original LIRR Hempstead Branch was abandoned south of Hempstead Crossing.